p2p-org/economy/posts/2019-11-05-kava-delegation-guide-for-fundraiser-participants.md

 * Active node

-Make sure that account exist and have positive balance:
+Make sure that account exists and has a positive balance:

  `kvcli keys list`